BlakeRain/blakerain.com/content/weeknotes/2026-W08/index.md

 This is great
 write-up of a bug in Firefox.
 I've spent quite a bit of time working on code generation and garbage collection, so I really enjoy reading about these bugs, having caused a great many myself.
-It can be surprisingly easy for a GC to end up in a state where the heap is in an inconsistent , even if that inconsistency is not entirely obvious.
+It can be surprisingly easy for a GC to end up in a state where the heap is in an inconsistent state, even if that inconsistency is not entirely obvious.

 And I think, in general, bit flags can be really a good way of shooting yourself in the foot.